 But EOS’ rise has brought into question the future of BitShares and Steemit for those who have a financial and/or emotional investment in the two blockchains.
 There’s a lot of uncertainty around the impact EOS might have on the BitShares blockchain, and many worry it might not have a place in the expanding EOS ecosystem – potentially making it obsolete.

 Separating fact from fiction is becoming increasingly difficult as speculators eagerly spread the latest unverified rumours.
 But cutting through the hype allows us to make a better assessment of how EOS might affect BitShares.

 The uncertainty surrounding the Bitshares blockchain as EOS rises is mostly rooted in the overlap of Product, Potential and People.

 On their website, EOS defines itself as the most powerful infrastructure for decentralised applications.
 It is a software that greatly facilitates the development, hosting, and execution of commercial-scale dApps on its platform.
-It is powered by the Graphene ecosystem, created by father-son team Stan and Dan Larimer, which also powers other blockchain projects including BitShares, Steemit, OpenLedger, Muse, Peerplays and Bitspark's remittance system.
+It is powered by the Graphene ecosystem, created by father-son team Stan and Dan Larimer, which also powers other blockchain projects including BitShares, Steemit, OpenLedger, Muse, Peerplays and Bitspark's cash to crypto network and Sparkdex.

 Essentially, EOS allows businesses and individuals to create decentralised blockchain-based applications in a way similar to web-based applications, like providing secure access and authentication, permissioning, data hosting, usage management, and communication between dApps and the Internet.